timotree3/hanabi.rs/README.md

 ## Setup

-Install rust/rustc and cargo, and change the options in main.rs appropriately.
+Install rust/rustc and cargo.
+Then,

 `cargo run -- -h`